personal brand

 Let’s look at this another way

-Most professionals’ business cases are based on growing a practice to increase the overall size of their firm.
+Most professionals’ business cases for partner are based on growing a practice to increase the overall size of their firm.
 This means a firm can’t have an aspiring partner aiming to grow a practice, which cannibalises part of a partner’s existing practice.
 This means you need to become an expert in an area where the referrals will naturally come to you rather than to your partners.

 When to specialise?